Skip to Content

 Bed and TV in the bedroom

-I was initially concerned about noise as my room was directly across the hallway from the elevator well, but I never heard a nose from the hall.
+I was initially concerned about noise as my room was directly across the hallway from the elevators, but I never heard a thing.
 No elevator dings, no conversations, no slamming doors, nothing.
-Admittedly, however, that may have had more to do with low occupancy on a Monday night than actual noise insulation.

 The Bathroom

-In the Parlor Suite’s bathroom was a single sink vanity equipped with a personal magnified mirror, a deep soaking tub, and a glass-enclosed shower.
+In the Parlor Suite’s bathroom was a single-sink vanity equipped with a personal magnified mirror, a deep-soaking tub, and a glass-enclosed shower.

 Vanity with a single sink